 External researchers can use the Fragment Library in collaboration with EU-OPENSCREEN and Instruct-ERIC/ iNEXT-Discovery partners, following their respective application procedures.

 The EU-OPENSCREEN fragment library is screened in external user projects as well as in in-house activities at the relevant partner sites.
-Before the start of each screening project, users (e.g. EU-OPENSCREEN or iNEXT-Discovery partners and/or their external users) have to complete the EU-OPENSCREEN user declaration form providing preliminary project information (contact details, project title and short description, duration of the screening, technology used etc), and send it back to firstname.lastname@example.org.
+Before the start of each screening project, users (e.g. EU-OPENSCREEN or iNEXT-Discovery partners and/or their external users) have to complete the EU-OPENSCREEN user application form providing preliminary project information (contact details, project title and short description, duration of the screening, technology used etc), and send it back to firstname.lastname@example.org.

 For more information on how to apply with a screening project please contact the partner of interest (partners information is available below), while for general enquiries please contact the EU-OPENSCREEN central office at email@example.com